Last updated on March 11th, 2022 at 04:14 pm

-Here is another great recipe that not only tastes good, but looks amazing!
+Here’s a delicious appetizer that not only tastes good, but looks amazing!
 These tulip tomatoes will be so much fun to serve at a party or bring to any kind of gathering of your family and friends.

 I know they look like they’d be complicated, but they honestly are NOT that difficult to make.
 The recipe only takes about a half hour and makes about 15 tulips.
-The full recipe is at the bottom of the post.
+(The full recipe is at the bottom of the post.)

-1. With stem side down, cut a cross in the top of each cherry tomato (about ¾ down the tomato).
+The first step is to cut a cross in the top of each cherry tomato (about ¾ down the tomato).

-5. Mix cream cheese, cucumber and basil in a bowl.
+Next, finely chop or grate cucumber.
+Then mix cream cheese, cucumber and basil in a bowl.
 Add salt and pepper to taste.

 Tulip Tomatoes Recipe